CatchmentSci/livox-poc-article/README.md

     │   ├── fig3                # scripts required to generate outputs presented in Figure 3
     │   ├── fig4                # scripts required to generate outputs presented in Figure 4
     │   ├── fig5                # scripts required to generate outputs presented in Figure 5
+    │   ├── fig6                # scripts required to generate outputs presented in Figure 6
     │   ├── fig7                # scripts required to generate outputs presented in Figure 7
     │   ├── fig8                # scripts required to generate outputs presented in Figure 8
     │   ├── fig9                # scripts required to generate outputs presented in Figure 9